Sanglorian/orcus/Orcus Advanced Options - current.md

 Over time, player characters will ingratiate themselves with and derive power from different patrons, powerful magical artifacts, secret societies, and so on.
 These relationships are often ephemeral, lasting over two or three adventures.
 In some cases they last longer, particularly if the player character is prepared to keep investing in them.

-When a character forms one of these bonds, they start with a Favor of 5, which corresponds to a “Neutral” attitude.
+Unless otherwise stated, when a character forms one of these bonds, they start with a Favor of 5, which corresponds to a “Neutral” attitude.

 ##### Table – Favor and Attitude